-Friends of the Shelter subsidizes spay/neuter costs for those in the community who would otherwise be unable to afford this important service.
+Friends of the Shelter subsidizes spay/neuter costs for those in Northern Kentucky communities who would otherwise be unable to afford this important service.
 We offer services to individuals in Boone, Campbell, Gallatin, Grant, Kenton and Pendleton counties.

-If you cannot use the transport for any reason, you may still be eligible for a $50 voucher toward services at most Northern Kentucky veterinary clinics.
+If you cannot use the transport for any reason, you may still be eligible for a $60 voucher toward services at some Northern Kentucky veterinary clinics.
 Print the application available here, Spay Neuter Form, complete it and mail to: Friends of the Shelter, PO Box 93, Union, KY 41091-0093.
 Someone will be in touch with you to help you access low cost spay/neuter services.
-However, using the voucher at a private clinic will result in substantially higher out of pocket expenses.
+Using the voucher at a private clinic may result in higher out of pocket expenses.